 Following that, one wonders:

-• Could one consider this attitude of the Eurozone towards Greece as a substantial support just because they gave us loans to avoid bankruptcy but at 4% interest and with suffocating conditions whilst at the same time playing those games?
+• Could one consider this attitude of the Eurozone towards Greece as "substantial support" just because they gave us loans to avoid bankruptcy but at 4% interest and with suffocating conditions whilst at the same time playing those games?
 Shouldn't the interest rate be much lower and the repayment time postponed since everybody knows that we are currently unable to pay such high interests?

 • Is it realistic to demand, as the Memorandum does, that in 2-3 years time we sort improprieties and issues that lasted for decades let alone in a country that did nothing to this aim during the last 2,5 years?